DanialArab/NoSQL/NoSQL_fundamentals.md

 ![](https://github.com/DanialArab/images/blob/main/NoSQL/embedded_doc.PNG)

+<a name="35"></a>
+### Querring using dot notation

-How to query for where the first post that a user made has a topic of gaming using the dot notation:
+How to query for where the first post that a user made has a topic of gaming using the dot notation?

+**Previously, we didn't need to enter quotes around our key when we were making queries.
+But when we are using this dot notation for querying arrays and embedded documents we actually do need to use quotes (e.g., 'posts.0.topic' in below).**

 In the MongoDB Compass: